serin0837/Learn-Go-JobScrapper/note.md

 really fast!!!!!!!!
 - take slowes url to finish time, and not waiting each url

+- start job scrapper project
 - go query
 intall go get github.com/PuerkitoBio/goquery

+use go guery

+- how go query works, we need to continuosly check the error so create checkerror func